bwinkel/pycraf/latest/_sources/antenna/index.rst.txt

 .. note::

-    At the moment only the sectoral peak-side lobe pattern for the frequency range between 400 MHz and 6 GHz is provided.
+    At the moment only the sectoral peak- and average side lobe pattern for the frequency range between 400 MHz and 6 GHz are provided.
 This is the one, which can be used for IMT-advanced (LTE) basestations.
 Other patterns will follow.

 WRC-19 Agenda Item 1.13, IMT2020
 --------------------------------